The Full Picture of Stadium Naming Rights - Tradition vs. Revenue

 Dawn of Naming Rights Business

 Stadium naming rights in NPB began in earnest in 2005 when Fukuoka Dome was renamed Yahoo!
 JAPAN Dome Fukuoka, with Yahoo paying approximately 500 million yen annually.
 The concept was imported from the US, where MLB naming rights had been common since the 1990s.
 Japan's delayed adoption reflected the entrenched practice of stadiums bearing parent company names.
-Today, nearly all NPB home stadiums except Tokyo Dome and Koshien Stadium have naming rights agreements, with annual fees ranging from 200 to 500 million yen, and exceeding 1 billion yen for major venues.
+As of 2024, nearly all NPB home stadiums except Tokyo Dome and Koshien Stadium have naming rights agreements, with annual fees ranging from 200 to 500 million yen, and exceeding 1 billion yen for major venues.

 Contract Structure and Nationwide Expansion